kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 An Application Token enables clients to provide their development partners or internal technical teams with restricted access to the Kaltura API.
 Each Application Token restricts the API methods that may be called by its users, and can allow restricted content access for clients who use entitlements (e.g., restricted access to MediaSpace content).

-Developers who are provided with an Application Token will use it to create temporary Kaltura Session (KS) tokens, which they will then use to access API functions.
+Developers who are provided with an Application Token use it to create temporary Kaltura Session (KS) tokens, which they will then use to access API functions.
 These KS tokens will have the restrictions of their originating Application Token.
-The documentation for how to create a KS from an Application Token can be found in this [article](https://knowledge.kaltura.com/node/1280).
+The documentation for how to create a KS from an Application Token can be found in this [article](https://knowledge.kaltura.com/node/1280)

-### Application Token Design
+## Application Token Design

 The following three attributes are built into the Application Token:

-**A user with the desired content permissions**
+### User with the Desired Content Permissions

 Accounts with entitlements may use a "service user" to restrict the content access permissions of the Appliation Token.
 You may create a new user, or use an existing user entity (such as a MediaSpace user).
 This user entity must be correctly permissioned with entitlements to the Channels or categories that you want to provide your development partners.